mshumayl/shumayldotcom/README.md

-## Shumayl.com
+## Shumayl.site
-The time has come again for me to rebuild my [personal site](https://www.shumayl.com).
+The time has come again for me to rebuild my [personal site](https://www.shumayl.site).